Year in review – 2025

 Procurement

-During this phase our lead contractor(s) engages contractors and suppliers to undertake the scope of the works.
-Orders are then placed for major components.
+During this phase our lead contractor(s) seek tenders and engage contractors and suppliers to undertake the scope of the works.
+Orders are then placed for major components such as the wind turbines.

 Early works and design